Towards a Science of AI Agent Reliability: Introduction

-We adapt the safety-critical perspective to agent evaluations, decomposing reliability into four dimensions (see Table~\ref{tab:cross_domain}): \emph{consistency} (repeatable behavior across runs), \emph{robustness} (stability under input and environmental perturbations), \emph{predictability} (calibrated confidence and discrimination of correct/incorrect predictions), and \emph{safety} (bounded severity when failures occur).
-Each dimension captures a property that matters for deployment but cannot be measured by accuracy alone.
-Across these dimensions, we propose a total of twelve concrete metrics that are independent of raw accuracy (see Section~\ref{sec:metrics}), enabling comparison of reliability across agents with different capability levels.
+This evaluation gap stands in stark contrast to safety-critical engineering domains like aviation~\citep{saearp4761}, nuclear power~\citep{iec61513}, and automotive systems~\citep{iso26262}.
+In these fields, reliability is understood as a multi-dimensional property~\citep{IEC61508, avizienis2004basic}.
+Certification requires systems to behave consistently, bound the severity of failures, and degrade predictably under stress.
+Tail risks and failure consequences are quantified explicitly rather than being hidden behind average success rates.

-Applying these metrics to 14 models across two benchmarks, we find that \textit{reliability gains lag noticeably behind capability progress} (see Figure~\ref{fig:reliability_time_accuracy}): despite steady accuracy improvements over 18 months of model releases, reliability only shows modest overall improvement.
-To analyze this widening gap, our paper provides two key contributions: \begin{enumerate}[leftmargin=*] \item \textbf{A formal taxonomy and suite of metrics:} We translate qualitative safety-critical principles into computable metrics, enabling evaluation of agent reliability independently of task success. \item \textbf{A comprehensive reliability profile of modern agents:} A detailed mapping of where state-of-the-art models succeed and fail, isolating consistency and predictability as the dimensions requiring immediate research focus. \end{enumerate} \paragraph{Scope.} We treat reliability as an empirically measurable property of agent behavior.
-We do not propose algorithms for improving reliability, though our metrics inform such efforts.
+We adapt this safety-critical perspective to evaluate AI agents by decomposing reliability into four dimensions (see Table~\ref{tab:cross_domain}): \emph{consistency} (repeatable behavior), \emph{robustness} (stability under perturbations), \emph{predictability} (calibrated confidence), and \emph{safety} (bounded severity when failures occur).
+Across these dimensions, we propose twelve concrete metrics that are independent of raw accuracy (see Section~\ref{sec:metrics}).
+Applying these metrics to 15 models across two benchmarks reveals that \textit{reliability gains lag noticeably behind capability progress} (see Figure~\ref{fig:reliability_time_accuracy}; Figure~\ref{fig:reliability_time_accuracy_detailed} for detailed annotation).

-We view reliability as one of many properties beyond capability that are needed for AI agents to be useful and trustworthy.
-For example, cost, latency, transparency / explainability, collaboration ability, and value alignment could all be important, but we do not consider them.
-Most significantly, our perturbations model natural variation and incidental faults, not adversarial attacks or worst-case threat models.
+To systematically analyze this widening gap, our paper provides the following two key contributions: \begin{enumerate}[leftmargin=*] \item \textbf{A formal taxonomy and suite of metrics:} We translate qualitative safety-critical principles into computable metrics to evaluate reliability independently of task success. \item \textbf{A comprehensive reliability profile of modern agents:} We map where state-of-the-art models succeed and fail, isolating consistency and predictability as areas requiring immediate research focus. \end{enumerate}